Nachusa Grasslands Bison FAQs

 Why did you bring bison back to Nachusa?

 Re-establishing bison was the natural next step in the restoration process at Nachusa Grasslands.
 Their grazing behavior and the effects they have on the prairie with their hooves and horns naturally promotes biodiversity and help a wide range of wild flowers, plants, insects and amphibians to flourish.

 How many are there?

 Nachusa's herd is comprised of 110 animals, with roughly 40 calves arriving each spring, bringing the herd total to 150.

 Where did they come from?

-The bison came from Wind Cave National Park in South Dakota and other Conservancy herds founded with bison from Wind Cave.
-Unlike most other American bison, animals from the Wind Cave herd have no history of cross-breeding with cattle.
-Bison from Wind Cave are the species’ most genetically pure and diverse specimens.
+The bison came from Wind Cave National Park in South Dakota and other TNC herds founded with bison from Wind Cave.
+Unlike most other American bison, animals from the Wind Cave herd have no history of cross-breeding with cattle and they are genetically diverse.

 How are Nachusa’s bison different from other herds?

 While there are other bison herds present in Illinois, they typically are on small farms and raised for meat production similar to cattle.
 The Nachusa herd is the first conservation herd in the state: their primary job is to help maintain the health of the prairie at Nachusa.

 TNC has more than 40 years of experience reintroducing bison throughout the Great Plains of Iowa, Kansas, Missouri, North Dakota, South Dakota, Oklahoma, Colorado, and Nebraska.